farmstar/farmstar/README.md

 ## Vision
 Help feed 10 billion people by 2050.

+### Farming Industry problems
+- Expensive proprietary hardware and software in machines.
+- Complicated unintuitive interfaces.
+- Seeding, spraying, harvesting inefficiencies.
+- Aging farming expertise.
+- Fully autonomous tractors are kinda expensive.
+- Some farms here in Australia are bigger than entire countries, mate.

+### Principles
+- High precision farming at the smallest possible cost.
+- Intuitive and simple as possible.
+- Versatile, work on anything.
+- Primarily developed for RasberyPi, or other cheap hardware.
+- Ad-hoc peer-to-peer communication.
+- Plug and play hardware, easily put in any machine.

 ### Components
 #### Frontend
 - Angular 6 / Node.js / Electron